 In April 2013, Tarek founded, organized & produced a cutting-edge performance called “Beirut Speaks Jazz” which aims to promote jazz in Lebanon by igniting adventurous collaborations between artists from the worlds of rock, pop, tarab, rap and blues over the foundations of jazz.
-So far the event has been an incredible success gathering 36 musicians on one stage and in different combinations.
+So far the event has been a great success gathering 36 musicians on one stage and in different combinations.
 Among the invited artists were Hamed Sinno (Mashrou’ Leila), Oumeima El Khalil, Erin Mikaelian (Pindoll), Tania Saleh, Poly, Aziza, Mazen El Sayed (El Rass), Chady Nashef, Wassim Bou Malham (Who Killed Bruce Lee), Elie Afif, Makram Abol Hosn and many more.

 Highlights / Awards (chronological list):

 September 2016 / Commissioned by the Abu Dhabi Festival to compose "Peninsular: Portraits in Khaliji Rhythms and Jazz"

-- February 2014 / Received the Mawred grant to fund his second album as a leader entitled "Lisan Al Tarab: Jazz Conceptions in Classical Arabic".
+February 2014 / Received the Mawred grant to fund his second album as a leader entitled "Lisan Al Tarab: Jazz Conceptions in Classical Arabic".

 January 2014 / Tarek’s concert in Dubai was nominated as Best Gig for the Time Out Dubai 2014 Music and Nightlife Awards.

 April 2013 / Tarek founded, organized and produced “Beirut Speaks Jazz”, a distinctive initiative which aims to bring jazz closer to the Lebanese audience in a unique approach.

-- April 2012 / Invited to perform at the historic inaugural of the International Jazz Day, held at the United Nations Assembly Hall in New York City on April 30.
+April 2012 / Invited to perform at the historic inaugural of the International Jazz Day, held at the United Nations Assembly Hall in New York City on April 30.